Education Research Current Organisation and Cooperation NL

 Every year, ASI selects new and innovative research projects at the VU for its seed money with the aim to foster innovative and interdisciplinary research across VU faculties.
 The projects are intended to strengthen the VU profile theme of “Science for Sustainability”.

 The Amsterdam Sustainability Institute wants to facilitate research that revolves around sustainability issues, ranging from improving our understanding of the natural causes of climate change to learning how to change people’s behavior.
-Topics from recent winning projects focus on promoting climate education at VU, supporting sustainable diet policies through the use of AI, implementing transformative learning tools to empower future leaders in sustainability, assessing the impact of moral frames and rhetoric on adoption of pro-environmental behaviours, and engaging climate scientists for citizen dialogues and visions of VU’s green campus.
+Topics from recent winning projects focus on promoting climate education at VU, supporting sustainable diet policies through the use of AI, and implementing transformative learning tools to empower future leaders in sustainability.

-Keen on strengthening the connectedness between VU faculties, other universities and beyond, previous winners have published academic papers on peer-reviewed journals, produced technical reports and conference papers and extended their projects through external collaborations.
-Under VU Amsterdam's profile theme "Science for Sustainability", the programme has enabled 33 projects that benefitted more than 100 researchers.
+Keen on strengthening the connectedness between VU faculties, other universities and beyond, previous winners have published academic papers in peer-reviewed journals, produced technical reports and conference papers, and further extended their projects through external collaborations.
+Over the years, the program has enabled 33 projects that benefited more than 100 researchers.

-Find more information about the winning projects near the bottom of the page in 'Edition 2024'.
+Find more information about the winning projects from the past towards the bottom of the page.

 The first edition of the programme has led to five new projects.
 Click through the images above to learn more about the projects, which include: